Karenlovesds/Diabetes-chatbot/README.md

 1. Ensure Miniconda is installed and properly set up by running `conda --version`.
 If Miniconda is not installed, follow the installation guide available on the Miniconda website.
 2. conda env create -f diabetes_chatbot_env.yml
 3. conda activate diabetes_chatbot_env
-4. cd cd path/to/your/chatbot/Scripts
+4. cd path/to/your/chatbot/Scripts
+5. Add your OpenAI API to openai_api_key.py
-5. stremlit run chatbot.py
+6. stremlit run chatbot.py

 ## Application Structure:
 - **Streamlit Interface**: Provides a user-friendly web interface for interacting with the chatbot.